Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - One-on-one mentoring with a sober coach

-The cost of sober living will vary depending on the type of sober living home, the location, and the recovery support services offered.
+The cost of sober living can change based on the type of home, the location, and the support services provided.
 Typically, payment is collected on a monthly basis, similar to the way rent at an apartment would be.

 Aftercare Programs